Gunman kills one, wounds three at Christian college in Seattle

 Seattle Pacific University is a Methodist liberal arts college about 4 miles (6.4 km) north of Seattle's downtown, with about 4,000 students enrolled.
 The college website said students are subject to disciplinary action for such behavior as extramarital sex or homosexual activity and for the possession or use of alcohol.

-Students could be seen embracing and otherwise consoling one another on campus, some crying as they recounted hearing a gunshot.
-An evening prayer service was being held at a campus church.

-"We're a community that relies on Jesus Christ for strength and we'll need it at this time," said Seattle Pacific University President Daniel Martin.

-(Addititional reporting by Bill Rigby, Deepa Seetharaman from Seattle, and Cynthia Johnston from Las Vegas; Writing by Steve Gorman and Eric M. Johnson; Editing by Sandra Maler and Jeremy Laurence)
+(Addititional reporting by Bill Rigby, and Cynthia Johnston from Las Vegas; Writing by Steve Gorman; Editing by Sandra Maler)